 TCHS sponsors classes for those wishing to learn how to create their own barn quilt block.
 The barn quilt workshops are held twice a year at the barn, taught by Jean Pearson, with assistance from other members and friends of the historical society.

-The next Barn Quilt class will be held in the Spring of 2019.
-Watch this page for the exact date or for more information, send an email to us at TCHS2002@att.net.
+The next Barn Quilt class will be held in Fall of 2019.
+Watch this page for the exact date.
+Or for more information, send an email to Jean at email@example.com.

 The Glacial Hills Quilt Trail currently incorporates barn quilt blocks in the Leavenworth, Atchison, Jackson, Jefferson, and Douglas counties of Kansas.